Henkiebob/vriends/readme.md

 If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me.
 @tjerkdijkstra at twitter or use the issue list of this repository.

+** Anti Facebook License ***

+If you are Facebook, and you want to use this codebase, idea or concept.
+You have to pay 100 billion dollars: https://www.youtube.com/watch?v=jTmXHvGZiSY

 **Beerware**

 /*